 Brick can be easily harvest by hacking away at the boulders that are across the map.
 You can find mine areas that have a lot of boulders, don't overlook these in the early game because you will need at least enough resources to put up a ramp or two.

-Metal can now be harvested by smacking meteor fragments, but it's still not very efficient.
+Metal can now be harvested by smacking cars, but it's still not very efficient.
 Metal is nice to have, but you are generally always better off hacking trees and boulders.

 Always Ramp or Wall When Being Shot